Paleo Plan

 Liver’s Role

-So we’ve covered the excretion of uric acid by the kidneys; what about the liver’s role in creating too much uric acid?
+So we’ve covered the excretion of uric acid by the kidneys; what about the role of the liver in creating too much uric acid?
 Will the Paleo diet help that?
 Consumption of sweeteners, including the ubiquitous high fructose corn syrup, increases the liver’s production of uric acid.
-The Paleo diet, which is incredibly low in sweet foods, much less sweeteners (really, it only allows for fruit and a tiny bit of honey), would help to decrease the amount of uric acid being produced by the liver.
+The Paleo diet, which is incredibly low in sweet foods, much less sweeteners, would help to decrease the amount of uric acid being produced by the liver.

 So yes, go ahead and try out the Paleo diet if you have gout.
 Please.
 Since conventional medicine’s advice will be to eat foods like low-fat dairy products that may actually increase insulin resistance, and cut out meat, which actually helps to decrease insulin resistance, I think that Paleo is a far superior option.